Best Men’s Ski Jackets of 2024/25

 As for style?
 Simply put, you will look fantastic.

-Aside, obviously, from price, the only criticism we’ve unearthed from reviews points out that down doesn’t tend to do very well in wet climes.
+Aside, obviously, from price, the only criticism we’ve unearthed from reviews points out that down doesn’t tend to do very well in wet climates.
 This is true.
 The Gore-Tex Pro Shell on this waterproof ski jacket does a great job of protecting the Macai’s insulation from water, but you may want to pause if you do most of your skiing in very wet places.
 In this case, you should ask yourself whether you need the Macai, or whether you would be better off with a waterproof shell and a fully synthetic mid layer or fleece jacket underneath?

 A couple of reviewers mentioned the Macai being “too warm.”
 That’s how suited it is for extreme cold.
 We don’t expect people who don’t need an insulated ski jacket to accidentally add it to their shopping cart — but don’t say we didn’t warn you.